Aarya0310/Aarya0310/README.md

 # 💫 About Me:
-Currently working on project focused on Gesture Recognition.<br>Learning Artificial Integillence and Machine Learning.
+Currently working on project focused on Alzheimer disease detection.<br>Learning Artificial Integillence and Machine Learning.

 # 💻 Tech Stack: